Chart Color Schemes

 Donvale - Park Orchards has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 55 projects likely affecting the region.
-Key projects include Donvale Indoor Sports Centre Masterplan, Parque Townhomes, Mullum Creek Eco Development, and 26-32 McDowall Street Social Housing.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 50 such projects that could impact this area.
+Notable projects include the Donvale Indoor Sports Centre Masterplan, Parque Townhomes, Mullum Creek Eco Development, and 26-32 McDowell Street Social Housing, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.